Most Common Veteran Disabilities and How They are Rated

 How does the VA rate PTSD?

 PTSD is rated based on the level of social and occupational impairment it causes.
 Ratings range from 0% to 100%, with common ratings at 10%, 30%, 50%, 70%, and 100%.
 A 100% rating is reserved for veterans experiencing total impairment in both social and work settings.
+The VA has proposed replacing this system with a five-domain functional model and eliminating the 0% rating, but this change is not yet final.

 Can I receive VA disability benefits for hearing loss?